anarojoecheburua/anarojoecheburua/README.md

 🐦 Cornell Birdcall Identification - Denoising Algorithm (See full description of this Kaggle competition <a href="https://www.kaggle.com/c/birdsong-recognition">here</a>)<br />
 🧠 Deep Learning Basics - a collection of pedagogic examples on deep learning techniques. <br />
+🧱 Data Structures in Python - a summary of the main data structures in python with explanatory coding examples. <br />

 #### Public Repositories